spotinst/help/src/docs/connect-your-cloud-provider/cost-analysis/save-reports.md

 1. In the drop-down list of reports, find the report you need to delete.
 2. Click the trash can icon.
 3. Confirm the deletion and click Yes, Delete.

-## What’s Next?

-Learn how to [connect an additional account](connect-your-cloud-provider/additional-account) to Spot.